 My audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Port's basic financial statements.
 The supplemental budget schedules and reconciliation to net position presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In my opinion, the supplemental budget schedules and reconciliation to net position are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Other Reporting Required by Oregon State Regulations
+Other Reporting Required by Legal and Regulatory Requirements

-In accordance with the Minimum Standards Audit of Oregon Municipal Corporations, I have issued my report dated December 20, 2023 on my consideration of Port of Umpqua's compliance with certain laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+In accordance with the Minimum Standards Audit of Oregon Municipal Corporations, I have issued my report dated December 13, 2024 on my consideration of Port of Umpqua's compliance with certain laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
 The purpose of that report is to describe the scope of my compliance testing and not to provide an opinion on compliance.

-SIGNE GRIMSTAD

-Certified Public Accountant
+SIGNE GRIMSTAD Certified Public Accountant Newport, Oregon December 13, 2024

-Newport, Oregon

-December 20 2023